Lynn McDonald: Political career

-· 30 April 2022.
-“Setting the Record Straight.”
-Toronto Star

 Writing

 McDonald is co-founder of The Nightingale Society which promotes the legacy of Florence Nightingale.

 McDonald is the author of 28 books and numerous scholarly articles, beginning with two in criminology: Social Class and Delinquency (London: Faber & Faber, 1969) and The Sociology of Law and Order (London: Faber & Faber,1976); then The Party that Changed Canada: The New Democratic Party Then and Now, Macmillan of Canada, 1987).
 Her books on social theory began with The Early Origins of the Social Sciences (Montreal: McGill-Queen's University Press, 1993), Women Founders of the Social Sciences (Ottawa: Carleton University Press, 1994), and Women Theorists on Society and Politics (Waterloo: Wilfrid Laurier University Press 1998).
-She is the editor of The Collected Works of Florence Nightingale, a 16-volume, peer-reviewed edition of Florence Nightingale's books, articles, pamphlets and correspondence gathered from more than 200 archives worldwide, Wilfrid Laurier University Press, 2001-12.
+She is the editor of The Collected Works of Florence Nightingale, a 16-volume, peer-reviewed edition of Florence Nightingale's books, articles, pamphlets and correspondence gathered from more than 200 archives worldwide, Wilfrid Laurier University Press, 2001–12.